Account settings and security

 Only team members with the **Owner** or **Admin** role can create an API key in your organization.

-To access the Phare API, you will need to create an API key with the right accesses, this can be done in your control panel.
+To access the Phare API, create an API key with the right access.
+This can be done in the control panel.

-While creating an API key, you will be able to choose an access scope (Read / Write) for each Phare product as well as access to the resources of the Phare platform.
-You can find the list of available endpoints in the left navigation of this documentation.
+When creating an API key, choose an access scope (Read / Write) for each Phare product as well as access to the resources of the Phare platform.
+The list of available endpoints is in the left navigation of this documentation.

 You can create as many keys as necessary to fit your use case.